-2017 Oscar Nominations Announced: La La Land Leads with 14 Nominations
+2017 Oscar Nominations Announced: ‘La La Land’ Leads With 14 Nominations

 — MOONLIGHT Movie (@moonlightmov) January 24, 2017

 La La Land has already made history with its record-tying 14 nominations.
 It is yet to be seen who will come out as a winner on the final night.
 Moonlight remains the tough contender in this battle.
-Hosted by Jimmy Kimmel, Oscars 2017 will be held on February 26.
+Hosted by Jimmy Kimmel, the 2017 Oscars will be held on February 26.

 [Featured Image by Andrew H. Walker/Getty Images]